arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 1. Institutional Adoption

 RFQ model is rooted in traditional financial markets.
-The adoption of RFQ mechanics in Aleo can attract more sophisticated, institutional participants to the space, with deep liquidity and diverse assets.
+The adoption of RFQ mechanics can attract to Aleo more sophisticated, institutional participants, with deep liquidity and diverse assets.

 3. Expansion to Other Asset Classes